 - Relationship functioning

 - Increased control of thoughts & emotions

-- Affective (read emotional) dysregulation, thus having beneficial implications for concerns such as borderline personality disorder
+- Emotional dysregulation, thus having beneficial implications for borderline personality disorder

 MBCT is a particular type of mindfulness-based approach.
 It’s a manualized 8-week course that teaches techniques to manage difficult thoughts, feelings, emotions, stress, and pain to promote health and relaxation using guided meditation exercises.
 It’s not a therapy or support group per se, but rather an experientially focused group that encourages participants to try exercises and share their experience in group.

 Mindfulness is a practice.
 This is good news and bad news for some.
 It means that it offers life-long skills to manage life’s challenges, which is empowering!
 It means if you practice these tools, you’ll have access to long-term resilience and skillfulness for the rest of your life, and once you know the practice, it effectively becomes free (you can practice it on your own), or with minimal follow-up/ “booster sessions” required.
 It also means that it’s most effective if it becomes part of a lifestyle (i.e. if it’s done on a regular basis), which some people aren’t willing to do consistently.